-- 9th-12th Grade: If you are unable to attend the mandatory trainings to participate as a LEAD or Teen Counselor, then you may register as a CIT.
-After completing one session as a CIT, 9th-12 grade participants may register for additional weeks of camp during the same season as Teen Volunteers.
+- 9th-12th Grade: If you are unable to attend the mandatory training sessions to participate as a LEAD or Teen Counselor, then you may register as a CIT.
+After completing one session as a CIT, 9th-12-grade participants may register for additional weeks of camp during the same season as Teen Volunteers.

 - 9th-10th Grade: Join our LEAD Program and learn new leadership skills, help out at different activity areas, and support camper groups.

 - 11th-12th Grade: Become a Teen Counselor and lead a group of campers!
 Or lead an activity area!

 Camp Skills 101 workshops – 2019 dates coming soon!

 Teens entering 9-12th grade join us for a day of camp fun!
 Camp Skills 101 workshops coming this June to Woodland Park and Gold Creek.

 There is a need for many different skill sets at Day Camp!
 Adults can volunteer at any of our Day Camp sites except for Camp Sealth as counselors, activity specialists, purchasers, equipment managers or health care managers.
 Full-time adult volunteers get a $100 discount on day camp registration for their own children.
 Children of full-week adult volunteers will automatically gain entrance into the camp of their choice and will be immediately taken off the waitlist.